stephanstapel/BMECat.net/README.md

 # BMECat.net
 BMECat.net is a .net open source library that allows you to read and write BMEcat descriptions would be a software component that provides developers with a set of tools and functionalities to manipulate BMEcat files programmatically.
 This library would enable software applications to easily integrate BMEcat support, allowing for the efficient exchange of product information between different systems and partners.
 Developers could use this library to parse, create, and modify BMEcat documents, accessing product data in a standardized and structured way.
-Overall, this library would simplify the development of software applications that rely on BMEcat for product information exchange.
+Overall, this library simplifies the development of software applications that rely on BMEcat for product information exchange.

+The library supports both version 1.2 and 2005.
+Support for extended data structures (like product features, address details) is for reading only so far.
+If you need to create BMECat files with extended data structures, drop me a message.

 The library has a sister library (https://github.com/stephanstapel/OpenTrans.net) which allows to process order files.